TheShubham99/Oracle-11g-Tutorial-Labs/README.md

 After this command, you will see Oracle Database 11g Enterprise is connected.
 Now, you are connected to the Oracle Database 11g Enterprise Edition.

 That's it.
 I hope you have found this article helpful.
 Do let me know via comments and likes.

+# Practice Exercises
+# You can give a shot at these practice exercises and send me the answers so that I can review them for you!!!
+## 1) Find the SALES DATE, ORDER ID, and sales amount of all SALES which are coming from 'SOUTH' region
+## 2) Find the SALES DATE, ORDER ID, and sales amount of all SALES which are coming from 'SOUTH' region and sales amount is
+more than 1000
+## 3) Find the names of all customers in the database who live in Atlanta area
+## 4) Find the number of customers in the database by the month they joined
+## 5) Display the first name, middle name and last name of all the customers in 1 column separated by space
+## 6) Find the product name of the products that have 7 in their product names
+## 7) Display the number of products in the database by product category
+## 8) Display the number of products in the database by product category and are more than 2
+## 9) Display all the products in the database that not have been sold yet.
+(HINT: this means the product id is not in the SALES
+table)
+## 10) Display all the data about sales persons who joined in the month of January
+## 11) Display SALES DATE, ORDER ID, sales amount, tax amount percentage of all SALES (HINT: tax amount percentage formula is
+(tax amount / sales amount ) / 100 ))
+## 12) find the SALES DATE and ORDER ID which has the largest sales amount
+## 13) Find the SALES DATE, ORDER ID, and sales amount of all SALES which happened in the month of January 2015
+## 14) Display the number of products we have in the database by their color
+## 15) Display the product data whose color is either BLACK or GREY and product size is 6
+## 16) Write a function which displays the second and third character of a given word.
+(Example: It should return 'OH' when I
+give 'JOHN' as the input)
+## 17) Display the product names in UPPER case letters
+## 18) Display the product names which are already in UPPER case in the database
+## 19) Display the customer data who have 'DRIVE' in their address
+## 20) Update customer data address line 2 column, with the same values as address line 1
+## 21) Display the total number of records in all the tables CUSTOMER, PRODUCT, SALES, SALES_HISTORY, SALESPERSON (Output should
+be 22)
+## 22) Display the data which is common between sales table and sales history table